itz-Mayank/AI_Attendance_Management/README.md

 ## ✅ Attendance Output

-Attendance will be saved in `attendance.csv` like so:
+Attendance will be saved in `csv` file as a record like :

 ```
 Name,Timestamp